isomerpages/singapore-customs-old/_businesses/03-importing-goods/03a-importing-goods.md

 The security furnished should be in the form of a Banker’s Guarantee, Finance Company Guarantee or an Insurance Bond.

-Visit [here](/businesses/new-traders-and-registration-services/registration-services/security-lodgement) for more information on security lodgement.
+Please see [security lodgement](/businesses/new-traders-and-registration-services/registration-services/security-lodgement) for more information.

 ## Step 5: Obtain Customs Import Permit
 You may: